 As you need to describe the processes and tools you are going to use for verification during the Planning stage of a DO-178C project, you'll need to ensure that what you plan to do for your verification is feasible and efficient before you have designed any of your code, let alone implemented it.
 The earlier you invest in evaluating options for verification, the better.
-It pays to evaluate whether you will use manual processes or tools to satisfy each verification needs.
+It pays to evaluate whether you will use manual processes or tools to satisfy each verification objective and evaluate the tools you intend to use while considering any tool qualification needs.
 Any changes to your verification processes after the completion of SOI#1 would require renegotiation of your compliance strategy with your certification authority, which could add add cost to and delay your project.